MSJE’s School Vision: All students will be valued, encouraged, and challenged in a collaborative learning environment

 If you have not yet returned the Emergency/Disaster Form that your child brought home the first day of school, please do so immediately.
 MAKE SURE PHONE NUMBERS ARE ACCURATE!
 This is our only link to you in an emergency.
 Thank you.

 Parking Lot and Bryant Street Drop Off/Pick Up:

 The norm at MSJE for dropping off and picking up students is the following:

 Cars will line up (close to the curb) on Bryant Street in an orderly fashion and proceed forward until they reach a volunteer, teacher, or safety patrol student.
+Please keep backpacks in the car and not in the trunk as this is a safety concern due to the amount of traffic.
 Students are helped from their car and enter school through the gate on Bryant Street.
 This works VERY SMOOTHLY if everyone is patient and follows the routine.
 The parking lot loop is for Kindergarten drop off only.
 At no time may you use the lower parking lot by the multi-use room for dropping off students.
 This lot is for emergency vehicles, staff parking and district delivery vehicles.
-There is NO LEFT TURN out of the parking lot at dismissal time.
-ALSO, CHILDREN ARE NOT TO BE WALKING IN THE PARKING LOT AREA.
-THEY ARE TO STAY ON THE SIDEWALKS.
-PLEASE DO NOT CALL TO YOUR CHILD TO RUN ACROSS THE STREET OR LOT TO GET IN YOUR CAR.
-When walking away from campus make sure to use the cement pathway which wraps around the parking lot.
 Using the ramp by the kindergarten yard and walking across the exit driveway and entrance is not allowed for your safety.

 Change of Address/Residency: